-If you're a property owner in San Antonio and looking to build a fence, there are city regulations you need to be aware of before starting your project.
+If you're looking to build a fence in San Antonio, there are city regulations you need to be aware of before starting your project.
 Residents of San Antonio also have unique conditions including historic districts that may impact the type of construction projects you can undertake.

 Rules that govern how fence projects can be carried out can exist at each level of government.
 State laws may govern fence permits, city code may cover zoning, and you may even have applicable homeowners association, or HOA, rules for your specific neighborhood.